Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through July 31, 2022

 2. If you have a "sincerely held" religious belief that precludes it

-In both scenarios, instead of providing proof of vaccination, you can either…
+In all these scenarios, instead of providing proof of vaccination, you can either…

 1. Show proof of a negative COVID-19 PCR test taken within 72 hours of the performance.